When you close out a shipment, Zenda automatically schedules a door-to-door delivery:

 Your shipment flies to Europe overnight and clears customs automatically

 And finally, our parcel delivery partner delivers it to your customer’s door

 Zenda fills the gap between Express and Postal shipping.
 By offering your customers more choice with Zenda as a shipping option, they will benefit in the following ways:

-The maximum weight of each parcel you can ship with Zenda is 66 lbs.
+The maximum weight of each parcel you can ship with Zenda for any destination is 66 lbs.

 The maximum dimensions of each parcel vary by country; have a look at the table below for the full list.

 |Country||Max length (in)||Max volume (in3)||Max girth (in)||How is girth calculated?|